rufimelo99/lm-insecure-bias/README.md

 # 3. (Optional) Log in to Hugging Face (needed for CodeLlama models in Step 3)
 huggingface-cli login
-or
+# or:
 export HF_TOKEN=your_huggingface_token_here

-# 4. Run the container with an interactive shell, mounting the `artifacts/` directory so you can read/write files:
+# 4. Run the container with an interactive shell, mounting artifacts/ for output persistence:
 docker run -it --rm --gpus all \
   -v $(pwd)/artifacts:/workspace/artifacts \
   -e GITHUB_BEARER_TOKEN=$GITHUB_BEARER_TOKEN \